Occupational Therapy (OT)

 OT 350.
 Introduction to Occupational Therapy: Occupation and Participation across the Lifespan.
 3 hours.

 Designed to introduce students to the history, philosophy, and practice of occupational therapy and provide students with a foundational understanding of the role of occupational therapists across settings and populations.
-Course Information: Priority registration will be given to students in the College of Applied Health Sciences.
+Course Information: Prerequisite(s): Sophomore standing or above.

 OT 494.
 Special Topics in Occupational Therapy.
 1-4 hours.